Policy Gradient Converges to the Globally Optimal Policy for Nearly Linear-Quadratic Regulators: Proposed Algorithm

 \section{Proposed Algorithm}

-{The main difficulties of the control problem are the unknown dynamics \eqref{eq:dynamics} and the nonconvexity of the objective \eqref{eq:cost}, especially in high-dimensional scenarios.} Given that any admissible control policy defined in \eqref{eq: policy} can be fully characterized by a policy parameter $ K $ in $\Omega$, we leverage policy gradient methods to find the optimal policy $K^{*}$ \cite{sutton1999policy}.
-When all the model parameters are known to the decision maker (referred to as the {\it model-based} case), policy gradient methods iteratively update the (current) policy $K$ by utilizing the gradient information $\nabla \mathcal{C}(K)$. {When the model parameters are unknown (referred to as the {\it model-free} case), the gradient term $\nabla\mathcal{C}(K)$ can be replaced by an estimate $\widehat{\nabla\mathcal{C}(K)}$ to perform an approximate gradient descent step.}
+{The main difficulties of the control problem \eqref{eq:dynamics}--\eqref{eq:cost} are the unknown dynamics \eqref{eq:dynamics} and the nonconvexity of the objective \eqref{eq:cost}, especially in high-dimensional scenarios.} Given that any admissible control policy defined in \eqref{eq: policy} can be fully characterized by a policy parameter $ K $ in $\Omega$, we leverage policy gradient methods in \cite{sutton1999policy} to find the optimal policy $K^{*}$.
+When all the model parameters are known to the decision maker (referred to as the {\it model-based} case), policy gradient methods iteratively update the (current) policy $K$ by utilizing the gradient information $\nabla \mathcal{C}(K)$.
+When the model parameters are unknown (referred to as the {\it model-free} case), the gradient term $\nabla\mathcal{C}(K)$ can be replaced by an estimate $\widehat{\nabla\mathcal{C}(K)}$ to perform an approximate gradient descent step. {In both cases, the initial distribution $\mathcal{D}$ is unknown while samples from $\mcal{D}$ are available to the agent. }

 We now present our policy gradient algorithm to learn the optimal control for problem \eqref{eq:dynamics}-\eqref{eq:cost}. \paragraph{Zeroth-order Optimization Method.} Using a zeroth-order optimization framework, Algorithm~\ref{alg:policy gradient estimation} provides an estimate $\widehat{\nabla \mcal{C}(K)}$ for the policy gradient $\nabla \mcal{C}(K)$.
 This estimate will later be used in the following policy gradient update rule: